Workiva/dart_dev/README.md

   // Define the directories to include when running the
   // Dart formatter.
   config.format.directories = ['lib/', 'test/', 'tool/'];

+  // Specify a custom file to use for storing local dependency paths. config.linkRegistryPath = '/home/myname/.ddev-links';

   // Define the location of your test suites. config.test